TomerPacific/firstimers/src/change_me.md

 1. first step to contributing to open source

-Hi, my name is Tamar :)
+Hi, my name is Talia!

 Hi, my name is Mark :)